jay-wehran/STM32F4_libopen/README.md

 <h5> Checklist

- - Blinky ✔️
  - Bootloader ✔️
- - UART Driver 🔧
+ - Serial Monitor LED toggle using UART ✔️
+ - MEMS gyro using SPI (in progress)